nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-01-19-feedburner-no-google/index.md

 ---
 title: Feedburner, no Google…
-description: "Explore the transition from Feedburner to Google and learn how to update your feed URLs for better performance and accuracy.
-Get insights and tips here!"
+description: Explore the transition from Feedburner to Google and learn how to update your feed URLs for better performance and accuracy.
+Get insights and tips here!
 date: 2009-01-19
 creator: Martin Hinshelwood
 id: "144"